How Much Does a Tax Attorney Cost?

 If you're hiring a tax attorney, you need to consider their experience and customer reviews.
 Also, compare their fees to the costs of other tax attorneys.
 To ensure you hire the best tax attorney for your situation, consider asking the following questions.

-• How much do you charge?
-Do you charge a tax attorney hourly rate or a flat fee?
+- How much do you charge?
+Do you charge a flat fee or an hourly tax attorney rate, and what determines the cost?

 While talking with different tax attorneys, keep in mind that there are no "special programs."
 A tax lawyer cannot connect you with a special IRS program that isn't available to other attorneys.
 They can only help you apply for existing programs.
-If a company claims that they are the only ones who can help you apply for a certain program, it's simply not true.
+If a company claims they can access unique IRS relief programs that others cannot, that is a red flag and not accurate.

 However, experience is certainly a defining factor.
 A tax professional with a lot of experience in a certain area may be able to get you a better resolution than someone without experience.
 This is true even if they're dealing with the same IRS program.